Mark Stevens

 Who doesn’t remember looking through the photo drawer at your grandma’s house, and how the photos always had descriptions on the back.
 It really made the experience so much nicer to read all those details.

-So don’t forget to do the same with all the photos you post, it really does add to the viewers experience when you write down some details, dates, names, and locations.
+So don’t forget to do the same with all the photos you post, it really does add to the viewers experience when you write down some names, dates and locations.
 Plus, a little note or story about the photos.

 For some awesome help editing and post processing your photos see our blog EASY EDITING